JolleJolles/pirecorder/README.md

         values are between 10 and 40, where 10 is extremely high quality, and 40 is extremely low.
     imgdims : tuple, default = (3280,2464)
-        The resolution of the images to be taken in pixels. viddims : tuple, default = (1640,1232)
+        The resolution of the images to be taken in pixels.
+The default is the max resolution that does not return an error for this mode. viddims : tuple, default = (1640,1232)
-        The resolution of the videos to be taken in pixels. imgfps : int, default = 1
+        The resolution of the videos to be taken in pixels.
+The default is the max resolution that does not return an error for this mode. imgfps : int, default = 1
         The framerate for recording images.
-Will be set automatically based on the imgwait setting.
-    vidfps : int, default = 24
+Will be set automatically based on the imgwait setting so should not be set by user. vidfps : int, default = 24
         The framerate for recording video.
     imgwait : float, default = 1.0
-        *Image parameter only*.
     	The delay between subsequent images in seconds.
-        When a delay is provided that is less than ~0.5s (shutterspeed + processingtime) it will be automatically set to 0 and images thus taken immideately one after the other.
-    imgnr : int, default = 60
+When a delay is provided that is less than ~0.5s (shutterspeed + processingtime) it will be automatically set to 0 and images thus taken immideately one after the other. imgnr : int, default = 60
-        *Image parameter only*.
         The number of images that should be taken.
-When this number is reached, the script will automatically terminate. imgtime : integer, default = 60
+When this number is reached, the script will automatically terminate.
-        *Image parameter only*.
+    imgtime : integer, default = 60
         The time in seconds during which images should be taken.
-The minimum of a) imgnr and b) nr of images based on imgwait and imgtime will be selected.
-    vidduration : int, default = 10
+The minimum of a) imgnr and b) nr of images based on imgwait and imgtime will be selected. vidduration : int, default = 10
         Duration of video recording in seconds.
     viddelay : int, default = 0